 Are you connected to the network.

-Task 3 – Changing your password — You don’t have to do this!
+Step 3 (Optional) – Changing your password — You don’t have to do this!

 NB: If you do the following and forget your password, we will need to ask the DBA to create a new password for you and re-enable your schema.
 The DBA is scary.